NC FAFSA Tracker

 4 out of 5 college students rely on financial aid to pay for college.
 Have your students completed the FAFSA?In order to ensure today’s students are prepared for tomorrow’s jobs, North Carolina has set an ambitious goal – 2 million North Carolinians ages 25-44 will hold a high-quality degree or credential by 2030.
 An important early step in earning a credential is completing a FAFSA, which unlocks access to financial aid at the federal, state, and college level.

 That’s why communities across North Carolina are mobilizing to assist students in taking this important step.
-Community stakeholders can track FAFSA completion progress by school and district each week starting in Mid-October and deploy extra help where it’s needed most.
+Community stakeholders can track FAFSA completion progress by school and district each week and deploy extra help where it’s needed most.

 To Download Raw Data in Excel (Data is for the current week only):